lyteword/chspurgeon-tod/volume-2/psalm-49.md

 **Verse 4.** *I will incline mine ear to a parable,* i.e, I will diligently attend, that I may not sing anything ungracefully; a metaphor taken from musicians who bring their ear close to the harp, that they may ascertain the harmony of the sound. *Victorinus Bythner.*

 **Verse 5.** *Wherefore should I fear in the days of evil, when the iniquity of my heels shall compass me about?* Those that are full of years are approaching the nearer to their happiness.
 They have finished their voyage, and now are in sight of the haven.
 Nature's provision is spent, her stock is exhausted, and now the good man doth not so much descend as fall into the grave, and from thence he rises to heaven and eternal bliss.
 And shall he be disturbed at this? shall he be afraid to be made happy?
 If I mistake not, this is the meaning of the psalmist's words.
 They are generally interpreted concerning *his ways* in general, but they seem to me to refer particularly to the calamity which his old age was incident to: for *the days of evil* are old age, and are so called by the wise man Ec 12:1; and as the *heel* is the extreme part of the body, so it is here applied to the last part of man's life, his declining age; and *iniquity* (as the word is sometimes used among the Hebrews) signifies here penal evil, and denotes the infirmities and decays of the concluding part of a man's life.
 So that the true meaning of the psalmist's words is this—I will not now in my last days be dejected with fear and trouble of mind, for I am coming towards my happiness, my declining years shall deliver me up to death, and that shall consign me to everlasting life.
 This certainly is matter of joy rather than of fear.
-For this reason I account my last days to be the most eligible part of my whole life. *John Edwards, D.D.* (1637-1716), *in "The Theologia Reformata."*
+For this reason I account my last days to be the most eligible part of my whole life. *John Edwards, D. D.* (1637-1716), *in "The Theologia Reformata."*

 **Verse 5.** *Wherefore should I fear in the days of evil, when the iniquity of my heels shall compass me about?* That is, when my sins or failings in what I have done, come to my remembrance, or are chastened upon me.
 Every man's heels hath some iniquity: as we shall have some dirt cleaving to our heels while we walk in a dirty world, so there is some dirt, some defilement, upon all our actions, which we may call, *the iniquity of our heel.
 Joseph Caryl.*